-Go to "Configuring Standalone Sentry data to export to Splunk" on the next page.
+Go to "Configuring Ivanti Standalone Sentry data to export to Splunk" below.

-Configuring Standalone Sentry data to export to Splunk
+Configuring Ivanti Standalone Sentry data to export to Splunk

-Use the Standalone Sentry command line interface (CLI) to configure the data to export to Splunk.
+Use the Ivanti Standalone Sentry command line interface (CLI) to configure the data to export to Splunk.

-- 1. SSH to Standalone Sentry. - 2.
+- 1. SSH to Ivanti Standalone Sentry. - 2.
 In configuration mode, enter sentry audit to enable miauditlogs log data for export. - 3.
 In configuration mode, enter sentry health-monitor to enable mihealth log data for export. - 4.
 Enter end to exit configuration mode.

-Go to "Tasks in Splunk server to set up Standalone Sentry" below.
+Go to "Tasks in Splunk server to set up Ivanti Standalone Sentry" below.

-See "Log representation and format" on page 105 for the representation and the format of the data captured in audit and health logs.
+See "Log representation and format" on page 124 for the representation and the format of the data captured in audit and health logs.

-Tasks in Splunk server to set up Standalone Sentry
+Tasks in Splunk server to set up Ivanti Standalone Sentry